Matrix-product-state-based band-Lanczos solver for quantum cluster approaches: Results and discussion

-In \cref{fig:Chi_scaling}, the value of the Weiss field $h_z^c$ as well as the staggered magnetization on the lattice, $\langle m\rangle$, are scaled in the inverse bond dimension.
-The staggered magnetization scales linear in $1/\chi^{\mathrm{max}}$ and gives a lower estimate of the expectation value for the $\chi^{\mathrm{max}}\rightarrow\infty$ limit.
-Since at some critical $\chi^c$ the MPS representation is exact, we expect a constant value of $\langle m\rangle$ for $\chi^{\mathrm{max}}>\chi^c$.
-The value of $\langle m\rangle$ at the largest calculated $\chi^{\mathrm{max}}$ therefore sets an upper bound for the staggered magnetization.\\ However, the dependence of $h_z^c$ and $\langle m\rangle$ on $1/\chi$ is mild ($\mathcal{O}(10^{-3})$) and of the same order as the estimated error such that it can be neglected in practice for most applications as long as a sufficiently large bond dimension $\chi$ is used.
+However, the dependence of $h_z^c$ and $\langle m\rangle$ on $1/\chi$ is mild ($\mathcal{O}(10^{-3})$) and of the same order as the estimated error such that it can be neglected in practice for most applications as long as a sufficiently large bond dimension $\chi$ is used.
 In the case of the shown 22-site Betts cluster, this would be the case for $\chi^{\mathrm{max}}\gtrsim 1000$.
-Given the large computational cost of evaluating the cluster Green's function via the MPS-based band Lanczos solver, systematically scaling expectation values in the MPS bond dimension should remain the exception.
-Instead, it offers the possibility to calculate spectral functions or observables for large clusters (e.g. using cluster perturbation theory), for which symmetry breaking terms can be included via VCA.
-The rather mild dependence of the functional form of the SEF and the related expectation values on the chosen MPS bond dimension is important in this context.
+Given the large computational cost of evaluating the cluster Green's function via the~\gls{MPS}\hyp based band Lanczos solver, systematically scaling expectation values in the \gls{MPS} bond dimension should remain the exception.
+Instead, it offers the possibility to calculate spectral functions or observables for large clusters (e.g. using \gls{CPT}), for which symmetry\hyp breaking terms can be included via \gls{VCA}.
+The rather mild dependence of the functional form of the \gls{SEF} and the related expectation values on the chosen \gls{MPS} bond dimension is important in this context.